csandmann/SandBox/README.md

 	* Implement playback of Spotify playlists
 	* Implement functionality to switch devices
 	* Automatically refresh access token if no authorization is available
+	* Error handling if track is not found
 	* (All API calls via one parameterized function?)
 * Refactor workflow to load configuration
 * Setup webpage to show log